mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 1. Using the Node-RED flow from Part 4, publish the light values read from the sensor on the Argon to MQTT.
 Use an "mqtt out" node and publish to the topic "lightValues" with a quality of service equal to 0.

 :checkered_flag: Submit a screenshot showing Node-RED receiving the light values from the Argon and publishing JSON strings to MQTT.
 The MQTT window should be visible in your screenshot.
+Name the file "Node-RED2.jpg".

 ### Part 6.
 Subscribe to MQTT with Node-RED and write to InfluxDB